zxh009123/zxh009123.github.io/content/publication/wilson-image-2024/index.md

 title: Image and Object Geo-Localization
 authors:
 - Daniel Wilson
-- admin
+- Xiaohan Zhang
 - Waqas Sultani
 - Safwan Wshah
 date: '2024-04-01'
 publishDate: '2024-08-13T21:41:03.469026Z'
-featured: true
 publication_types:
 - article-journal
-publication: '*International Journal of Computer Vision (IJCV)*'
+publication: '*International Journal of Computer Vision*'
 doi: 10.1007/s11263-023-01942-3
 abstract: The concept of geo-localization broadly refers to the process of determining an entity’s geographical location, typically in the form of Global Positioning System